 We have two Shared Memory Arrangements with Belgium, which promote cooperation in preserving and strengthening our shared history of the two World Wars.

 New Zealand traditionally enjoys a favourable balance of trade with Belgium.
-New Zealand's direct exports to Belgium for the year ended June 2014 were NZ$279 million.
 A large proportion of New Zealand's exports to the European Union enter through Belgian ports.

 - New Zealand is represented in Belgium by the New Zealand Embassy, Brussels

 - Belgium is represented in New Zealand by the Belgian Embassy in Canberra, Australia

 - June 2021: Minister for Trade and Export Growth & Minister of Agriculture, Hon Damien O’Connor visited Brussels from 21-24 June.
 He met with Belgian Deputy Prime Minister and Minister for Trade, Sophie Wilmes.